Freight In vs Freight Out: Definitions and Examples

 FAQs

 There are often inquiries made regarding freight costs.
+These questions often revolve around the costs and categorization of freight services.
 We’ll answer some of the most frequently asked questions about freight in and freight out.

 Who pays the freight in freight out?